Methodology Disclosure · Paper 01 of 4

 else:

-The floor is 50% — even a year-old score retains some predictive value, but not full weight.
-This encourages clients to re-exercise regularly and penalizes carriers who underwrite on stale data.
+The floor is 70% — even an old score retains predictive value, but not full weight.
+This encourages clients to re-exercise regularly and penalizes underwriting on stale data.

 Factor 3 — Third-Party Risk